FaridaAdamuMagaji/module-2/README.md

 This project was designed using HTML, CSS and javaScript and it enhances overall user experience and visual appeal.
 It has the following sections:
 -A section consisting of navigation links, profile icon and an image.
 -A chose-us section containing search, payment and support methods.
--A section showing the advantages of contacting the owners of this website.
+-A section showing special offers.
--A section highlighting the positive features of this website.
+-A section showing the positive reviews given by users.
+-A section containing recent posts by users.
--A section containing contact information and additional texts.
+-A footer section containing social media handles and links for prospective users.

 ## Presentation <a name="Presentation"></a>
 - [Presentation Link]()